raspiblitz/raspiblitz-docs/docs/faq/dev.md

 On the terminal use the command `github` and a menu shows up.
 Change the `REPO` to your forked Github repo.
 And then use `BRANCH` from that menu to set the branch your are working in.

-You can the always use `PATCH` from that menu if you want to sync the scripts of your RaspiBlitz with the latest version of the scripts in your forked repo & branc.
+You can the always use `PATCH` from that menu if you want to sync the scripts of your RaspiBlitz with the latest version of the scripts in your forked repo & branch.
 You can also use the terminal command `patch code` diretcly to trigger the sync.

 So your workflow can go like this: You write code on your local computer.
 Commit to your local repo, push it to your forked repo and use the sync-script above to get the code to your RaspiBlitz.